jdleesmiller/jdleesmiller.github.io/_drafts/2021-06-15-bootstrap-confidence-intervals-sql-postgresql-bigquery.markdown

 (1 row)
 ```

-The following query calculates a 95% CI around this estimate using 1000 resamples (for PostgreSQL; the query for BigQuery is here TODO):
+The following query calculates a 95% CI around this estimate using 1000 resamples (for PostgreSQL; the query for BigQuery is [here](https://github.com/jdleesmiller/sql-bootstrap/blob/d654236aa6f669fcd5ab68c3827d40eeb95d3092/example-sql/bq-bootstrap-pure-percent.sql)):

 ```sql
 WITH bootstrap_indexes AS (